TomCodess/karina-bot/README.md

 ## 🤔 About

 Karina is a **K-Pop Card Collection Bot** designed to bring the excitement of trading, collecting, and showcasing K-Pop idol cards right into your Discord server!
-With tons of cards to collect, features to explore, and a thriving community to engage with, Gehlee offers a unique experience for K-Pop enthusiasts and collectors alike.
+With tons of cards to collect, features to explore, and a thriving community to engage with, Karina offers a unique experience for K-Pop enthusiasts and collectors alike.

 ---